Can Foreigners Buy Property in Bali?

 Cryptocurrency

 Crypto is increasingly accepted, particularly USDT and USDC (stablecoins) and, to a lesser extent, BTC and ETH.
-A growing number of Bali developers actively court crypto buyers, and some offer a 2–5% discount for crypto payment due to the speed and reduced banking friction.
+A growing number of Bali developers actively court crypto buyers, and some offer a 2 to 5% discount for crypto payment due to the speed and reduced banking friction.

 Smart contracts are beginning to be used for staged payment escrow, adding an additional layer of security and transparency.
 Ayla can facilitate crypto transactions and connect you with developers who are crypto-friendly.